alco-company/mortimer-bellis/WORKLOG.md

 * don't care about user pincode until confirmed
 * lost the favicon - bring it back
 * pulltorefreshjs - for mobile
+* we need to instantiate the pulltorefresh on the page-controller

 ### 19/11/2024